homy-newfs8/esphome-sesame3/docs/README.md

   secret: "0102030405060708090a0b0c0d0e0f10"
 ```

-On SESAME OS2 devices (SESAME 3 / 4 / bot / bike), `sk` is more long string and decoded binary is 99 bytes.
+On SESAME OS2 devices (SESAME 3 / SESAME 4 / SESAME bot / SESAME bike), `sk` is more long string and decoded binary is 99 bytes.
 Still the location and length of secret is the same.

 ### `public_key` (Public key for SESAME OS2 devices)

 Public key for encryption.
-Do not specify this parameter for SESAME OS3 devices (SESAME 5 / SESAME 5 PRO).
+Do not specify this parameter for SESAME OS3 devices (SESAME 5 / SESAME 5 PRO / SESAME Bot 2 / SESAME Touch / SESAME Touch PRO).

 On OS2 devices, you can retrieve key value from QR code.